Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Introduction

 \section{Introduction}

 Let $T\colon \R[x]\to \R[x]$ be a linear transformation such that for every real-rooted polynomial $p(x)$, the polynomial $T[p(x)]$ has only real roots.
-Such transformations are of particular interest when studying the zeros of entire functions.
+The study of such transformations is motivated by the Riemann Hypothesis.
 In recent years, transformations involving orthogonal polynomials have been considered because they often naturally arise when studying more general linear operators (see for example \cite{Chasse-PhD-2011}, \cite{Fisk-Laguerre-Polynomials-2008}, \cite{Forgacs-Piotrowski-Hermite-2015}, \cite{Piotrowski-PhD-2007}).
-We are interested in transformations $T$ with the real-root preserving property and the additional condition that for all $n$, $T[x^n] = P_n(x)$, where the set $\{P_n(x)\}_{n=0}^{\infty}$ forms an orthogonal polynomial system and $\deg(P_n(x))=n$.
+We are interested in transformations $T$ with the real-root preserving property and the additional condition that for all $n$, $T[x^n] = P_n(x)$, where the set $\{P_n(x)\}_{n=0}^{\infty}$ is an orthogonal polynomial system.